Buying an Existing Log Home?

 Existing Log Home Vs. Kit Log Home

-Finally, there are the pros and cons of buying an existing log home versus a kit log home.
-You will need to do a lot of research on this, as it depends on what you hope to get that cannot be found in an existing log home.
+And finally, the pros and cons of buying an existing log home versus a kit log home.
+This is where you will need to do a lot of research as it depends on what you hope to get that cannot be found in an existing log home.

-With a kit home, you will want to research the land you wish to purchase and what HOA covenant/county permits are allowed.
+With a kit home, you will want to research the land you want to purchase and what HOA covenant/county permits are allowed.
 You may need to consider:

 1. How will the kit be dropped off?

-2. Will they be able to access the property quickly, or will you need to bring up the materials one load at a time?
+2. Will they be able to access the property easily, or will you need to bring up the materials yourself, one load at a time?

-3. Will you be putting it together, or do you need to pay for labor?
+3. Will you be putting it together, or will you need to pay for labor?

-4. If you are putting your kit home together yourself, what kind of equipment will you need, what will the cost be, and how will you get it there?
+4. What kind of equipment will you need to put your kit home together if you are doing it yourself, the cost and how will you get it there?

-5. How hard will it be to install water, sewage, electricity, and internet?
+5. How hard will it be to install water, sewage, electric and internet?

-Kit homes are appealing because they cost less, depending on what is included in the assembly.
-In most cases, you must bear the cost of flooring, walls, interior cabinets/furnishing, foundation, plumbing, electricity, sewage, etc. Some kits require a sales tax to be applied when they are purchased.
+Kit homes are appealing since they cost less, depending on what is included in the assembly.
+In most cases, you must bear the cost of flooring, walls, interior cabinets/furnishing, foundation, plumbing, electricity, sewage, etc. Some kits require you to have a sales tax applied when they are purchased.

 Kit Home Maintenance